-Is today's subject making you feel a bit squeamish?
-At my age (72), it's quite natural to think about death, but most people are like children who are afraid of the dark; they're uncomfortable with this subject.
+Is today’s subject making you feel a bit squeamish?
+At my age (72 when this was written), it’s quite natural to think about death, but most people are like children who are afraid of the dark; they’re uncomfortable with this subject.
 Yet, contemplating death is similar to buying life insurance.
-If you are serious about protecting your family, you will buy it when you are young and don't need it.
+If you are serious about protecting your family, you will buy it when you are young and don’t need it.
 If you were to wait until you needed it, it would be too late.
-In the same way, if you wait until you are old and feeble to realize you will die, you may find that all of the goals you had wished to accomplish "someday" never materialized.
+In the same way, if you wait until you are old and feeble to realize you will die, you may find that all of the goals you had wished to accomplish “someday” never materialized.
 You see, the greatest tragedy is not death, but dying with regrets, dying with the knowledge that we wasted much of our life.
 On the other hand, if we diligently plan our future and achieve our goals, at the moment of death we will be at peace and proud of our accomplishments.

 Do you remember the riots in Tiananmen Square, Beijing, China?
 At that period of time you probably had many goals and plans for the future.
 I wonder how many of them you accomplished.
 You see, the riots took place in May of 1989, 20 years ago!
 Time passes quickly, doesn’t it?
 Perhaps if we had frequently reminded ourselves that we are going to die, we would have made plans and implemented them much sooner.
 Or as Samuel Johnson (1709 ~ 1784) said, “Depend upon it, Sir, when a man knows he is to be hanged in a fortnight, it concentrates his mind wonderfully.”